 The Guild offers a Low Budget Agreement for narrative theatrical ﬁlms and a Documentary Screenplay Contract for theatrical documentaries.
 These contracts are designed to meet the demands of the low budget ﬁlm business, as well as to ensure rights and beneﬁts for writers of ﬁlms budgeted at $1.2 million or below.
 Both WGAE members and non-members may request these contracts.

-For more information on the benefits of having your independent film covered by the Writers Guild of America, East, please contact Caucus manager Jenna Bond by email or at (212) 767-7887.
+For more information on the benefits of having your independent film covered by the Writers Guild of America, East, please contact us using the form below.

-The WGAE Indie Film Caucus holds 3-4 meetings annually and hosts events throughout the year.
+The WGAE Indie Film Caucus holds 1-2 meetings annually and focuses on the WGA East’s presence at screenwriter-focused film festivals throughout the year.

 Did you know?
 The WGA offers a Low Budget Agreement and a Documentary Screenplay Contract for low-budget narrative and documentary feature films.
 Both WGAE members and non-members may request these contracts.